AppliedMechanicsLab/ENGN0310/CourseNotes/Torsion/Torsion1.md

 Example problem:

+A hollow ste

-A hollow steel shaft transmists a torque if 1200 Nm. d_0 =4 cm.
+el shaft transmists a torque if 1200 Nm. d_0 =4 cm.
 Angle of twist over 2 m.

 A solid aluminum saft.